vstinner/misc/cpython/pep-core_dev_process.rst

   example, backward compatibility is taken very seriously.
 We don't remove public functions in a minor release (3.x), but start with a deprecation period.
-It's not only about removing features, but also *changing* the behaviour.
+It's not only about removing features, but also *changing* the behavior.
 Even if Python has a wide test suite with a good code coverage, some functions are still untested, or not fully tested.

-Becoming a core developer involves getting more responsabilities:
+Becoming a core developer involves getting more responsibilities:

 * The core developer becomes the "owner" of a merged change: maintain the code and handle any potential regression